Maiolus of Cluny: Abbot of Cluny

 Around 948, Majolus became coadjutor to Abbot Aymard.
 Aymard became blind, and he resigned his abbacy, recommending that the monks choose to elect a new abbot and suggested they choose Majolus as abbot, but he refused.
 However, Majolus dreamt that Benedict appeared to him and told him to accept the responsibility of the office and that this book would be his guide.
 The next day Majolus addressed the monks and said, "Now in Him who is able to smooth over rough places, to raise up heavy burdens, and to overthrow the adversary, I place my hope, and submit myself to your unchanged command."
 Majolus became abbot about the year 954.

 The construction of Cluny II, ca. 955–981, begun after the destructive Hungarian raids of 953, led the tendency for Burgundian churches to be stone-vaulted.
 The replacement abbey church of Cluny II was consecrated in 981.
 The relics of Peter and Paul were taken from Rome to Cluny during Majolus' abbacy.

 Captivity

 In 972 Majolus visited the Imperial Court in Pavia and returned through the alps by way of the Saint Bernard Pass in Provence.
-A number of monks and others accompanying were captured by the Saracens from the stronghold of Fraxinet.
+A number of monks and others accompanying were captured by the Arabs from Fraxinet.
 Much venerated by his monks, a ransom was quickly raised.
 The monks responded, however, once their abbot was released, by stirring up a fury in Provence against the raiders.
 The peasantry and the nobles together implored their overlord William Count of Provence, to act.

 William, equally disturbed by the treatment of the abbot, raised a feudal host and took to the offensive.
 His army consisted not only of men from Provence, but also the lower Dauphiné and Nice.
-He defeated the Saracen raiders at the Battle of Tourtour, thus securing the mountain passes.
+He defeated the Muslims at the Battle of Tourtour, thus securing the mountain passes.